stjude-rust-labs/fq/README.md

 USAGE:
     fq generate [OPTIONS] <r1-dst> <r2-dst>

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information

-OPTIONS:
-        --read-length <usize>    Number of bases in the sequence [default: 101] -n, --record-count <u64>     Number of records to generate [default: 10000] -s, --seed <u64>             Seed to use for the random number generator

 ARGS:
     <r1-dst>    Read 1 destination.
 Output will be gzipped if ends in `.gz`.
     <r2-dst>    Read 2 destination.
 Output will be gzipped if ends in `.gz`.

+OPTIONS:
+    -h, --help                   Print help information
+    -n, --record-count <u64>     Number of records to generate [default: 10000] --read-length <usize>    Number of bases in the sequence [default: 101] -s, --seed <u64>             Seed to use for the random number generator -V, --version                Print version information
 ```

 #### Examples